To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Pricing

-This collapsible dog bowl can hold food or water on the go.
-The bowl is made of silicone, which makes it easy to wipe the bowl clean after use.
+These collapsible dog bowls can hold food or water on the go.
+The bowl is made of silicone, making it easy to wipe it clean after use.
 Since it’s collapsible, it takes up less space for travel.
-Attached is a carabiner for you to hook the bowl onto a bag, your belt, or something else.
+Attached is a carabiner to hook the bowl onto a bag, your belt, or something else.
+The bowls are lightweight, so you’ll barely notice you’re carrying them.

-I purchased these for my dog to use when we travel or go for long runs.
-It’s nice to have a collapsible bowl to pour water into and something compact, so it doesn’t take up much space when traveling.
+I purchased these for my dog to use when we travel, camp, hike, or go for long runs.
+It’s nice to have compact, collapsible bowls to pour food and water into.
+She eats and drinks easily out of the bowls, and they take up very little space.

 Pros | Cons |